Last updated - September 4, 2024

 Now, let us discuss some of the common use cases, where WooCommerce shipping classes can be used:

-• Bulky – Bulky products will take a lot of space in the shipping container, even if they are not heavy.
+- Bulky – Bulky products will take up a lot of space in the shipping container, even if they are not heavy.
 So, you may need a different shipping approach for those.

-• Perishable – You may want to make sure that any perishable products you are selling reaches the customer as soon as possible.
-Sending by an Express service at an additional cost may be the option.
+- Perishable – You may want to make sure that any perishable products you are selling reach the customer as soon as possible.
+Sending by an Express service at an additional cost may be an option.
 There might be requirements like an icebox, or dry ice for packaging.
 You can easily apply the special requirements to those products using shipping classes.

-• Hazardous – Similar to perishable products, you might have special packaging approached for hazardous materials.
-Even perfumes and cosmetics beyond a certain quantity will be considered as hazardous material by shipping carriers.
+- Hazardous – Similar to perishable products, you might have a special packaging approach for hazardous materials.
+Even perfumes and cosmetics beyond a certain quantity will be considered hazardous materials by shipping carriers.

 WooCommerce shipping classes could be really helpful if your store features a set of products that require different shipping considerations.
-Leave us a comment if you have a query.
+As discussed in the blog, you can either completely rely on WooCommerce Shipping settings to integrate shipping classes or take the benefits of the different plugins listed above to make the process easier.